janjakubnanista/poeditor-client/README.md

 	});

 You can pass either an object with [term definition](#howto.terms.termdefinition) or an array of these objects.
 This method returns a promise that resoves with an object containing two keys - `added` is a number of terms that were commented on, `parsed` is the number of terms you provided.

+<a id="howto.languages"></a>
+### Working with available languages

+POEditor API provides a way of listing all available languages.
+You can then use this list to add languages to your projects.

+This API is accessible via `client.languages` object.

+#### Listing available languages

+To list all available languages use `client.languages.list()` method:

+	client.languages.list().then(function(languages) {
+		// languages is an array of objects with name and code property });

+Returned array will contain plain JavaScript objects with `name` (human readable name) and `code` properties.